Major professional sports leagues in the United States and Canada: Player development

 MLS teams sign players from their youth academies, from the MLS college draft, and from overseas.
 MLS teams rely on their youth academies, which are now a requirement for all MLS clubs.
 MLS clubs can operate youth teams as young as 13–14 years old.
 Some youth academy teams participate in lower-tier leagues.
 MLS also holds an annual draft in which top college soccer players are selected.
 MLS has in the recent past had a formal relationship with the United Soccer League, which operates (among other leagues) the Division II USL Championship (USLC) and Division III USL League One (USL 1).
 For several years in the 2010s, MLS teams were nominally required to field a reserve team in a USL league, either by direct ownership or affiliation with a separately owned team, although this requirement was never strictly enforced.
 MLS relaunched its reserve league in 2022 as MLS Next Pro, a third-level league that initially featured 20 MLS reserve teams and one independently owned team (Rochester New York FC, which folded after Next Pro's first season).
 Of the 30 current MLS teams, all but CF Montréal, D.C.
 United, and San Diego FC field reserve sides in Next Pro.
 This setup allows developing MLS players to gain playing experience.

 The CFL's draft is limited to Canadian citizens, plus non-citizens who were raised in Canada.
 In addition to university/college football, the CFL draft also draws players from the long-established Canadian Junior Football League and its component leagues.
 The league also draws from the same pool of free agents as the NFL, with players who do not make the NFL often going north to seek work in the CFL.
 The CFL requires free agents to sign contracts, and thus stay in the league, for a minimum of two years.
 Unique to the CFL is the concept of the negotiation list, which allows CFL teams to unilaterally declare exclusive rights to any given player.
 Described as an "enduring mystery", the negotiation list forces players to accept the offer they are given, usually at league minimum, with no leverage to negotiate with other teams; there is no order or limits to the negotiation list, and teams can add or remove players to a 45-position negotiation list without their permission and at any time, regardless of age.
-Since 2018, ten of the 45 players must be publicly announced.
+Starting in 2018, ten of the 45 players had to be publicly announced, and starting in 2025, the league made all negotiation lists public.